hedge-dev/UnleashedRecomp/docs/BUILDING.md

 - C++ CMake tools for Windows

 ### Linux
-The following command will install the required dependencies on a distro that uses `apt` (such as Debian-based ditros).
+The following command will install the required dependencies on a distro that uses `apt` (such as Debian-based distros).
 ```bash
 sudo apt install autoconf automake libtool pkg-config curl cmake ninja-build clang clang-tools libgtk-3-dev
 ```
-The following command will install the required dependencies on a distro that uses `pacman` (such as Arch-based ditros).
+The following command will install the required dependencies on a distro that uses `pacman` (such as Arch-based distros).
 ```bash
 sudo pacman -S base-devel ninja lld clang gtk3 vcpkg
 ```